uspki/policies/certificate-policy.md

 - An application for a CA certificate shall be submitted by an authorized representative of the applicant CA.

 For end entity certificates:
-- A certificate application shall be submitted to the CA by the Subscriber, an authorized organization representative, or an RA on behalf of the Subscriber.
+- A certificate application shall be submitted to the CA by the Subscriber or an RA on behalf of the Subscriber.

 ### 4.1.2 Enrollment process and responsibilities